-This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
-This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+This manual describes the minimum requirements and testing information for drivers who wish to obtain a commercial driver license (CDL) in North manual does NOT Carolina.
+This provide all information on the federal and requirements needed before you can drive a commercial motor vehicle (CMV).
+If you require additional information, please call 919-715-7000.